-- In a team environment what are the different roles of principal investigators, post-docs, and other members of the lab – as primary supervisor, co-supervisors, mentors, etc.?
+- In a team environment, what are the different roles of principal investigators, postdocs, and other members of the lab – as primary supervisor, co-supervisors, mentors, etc.?

 - Are there ideas developed in common, whether one-on-one or in a team, that should be understood to be co-owned?

-If supervisors would rather not tell their supervisees that they intend to publish "solely authored" texts on the same research topics using results to which both parties contributed, then perhaps the reluctance to state the expectation is an indication of an ethical or moral dilemma.
+If supervisors would rather not tell their supervisees that they intend to publish solely authored texts on the same research topics using results to which both parties contributed, then perhaps the reluctance to state the expectation is an indication of an ethical or moral dilemma.
 If the expectation can be expressed without reservation, it is likely to be fair, but even if it is disputable the supervisees can discuss the expectation or set limits to their participation in the research.

-In addition, a range of other cultural factors and prior experiences can influence students' expectations (see Recognizing student diversity).
+Consider as well that cultural factors and prior experiences can influence students' expectations (see Recognizing student diversity).

 Why supervisory expectations are sometimes ambiguous

 A positive student-supervisor relationship is an important factor in student success.
-Research suggests that one of the strongest predictors of degree completion is having expectations met within the student-supervisor relationship (Aspland, Edwards, O’Leary, & Ryan 1999; Barnes, 2010).
+Researchers suggest that one of the strongest predictors of degree completion is having expectations met within the student-supervisor relationship (Aspland, Edwards, O’Leary, & Ryan 1999; Barnes, 2010).
 Unfortunately, mutual expectations are rarely discussed explicitly and this can lead to unmet, unclear and unarticulated expectations.
 At McGill, the 2012-2013 Supervisory Surveys indicate that professors have good intentions and expectations but communicate them less often than might be ideal for avoiding problems.

 Most supervisors and students enter the supervisory relationship with a sense of trust that the whole experience will be a positive one and that each party will do what is expected (usually undefined).
-Expectations can include the roles and responsibilities of both parties, expectations about the student's motivations for undertaking postgraduate research and supervisors' reasons for undertaking supervision; these may be similar or different.
+Expectations can include the roles and responsibilities of both parties, expectations about the student's motivations for undertaking postgraduate research, and supervisors' reasons for undertaking supervision; these may be similar or different.

-From a supervisor's perspective the student's role is to
+From a supervisor's perspective, the student's role is to: